 - Use a HDMI cable that with a plug that is compatible with the camera's HDMI mini connector on one end, and a plug that is compatible with your TV's HDMI connector on the other end. - Proper image and/or audio output and other operations may not be possible with some devices. - Connecting the camera to the HDMI connector of another device can damage both the camera and the other device.
 Never connect two HDMI output connectors to each other. - Make sure that the camera is turned off before plugging in or unplugging the cable.
 Check the user documentation that comes with the TV for information about requirements before plugging into or unplugging from the TV. - When cables are connected to both the USB/AV port and the HDMI output connector, the HDMI output connector connection is given priority. - Disconnect the HDMI cable when you are not using HDMI output.
-The camera's monitor screen may not operate normally while the HDMI cable is connected. - · Audio is stereo. - Some TVs may not be able to output images and/or audio correctly. - Audio is initially output by the camera at maximum volume.
+The camera's monitor screen may not operate normally while the HDMI cable is connected. - Audio is stereo. - Audio is initially output by the camera at maximum volume.
 When you first start displaying images, set the TV volume control at a relatively low level and then adjust it as required.

-■ Selecting the HDMI Terminal Output Method (HDMI Output)
+Selecting the HDMI Terminal Output Method (HDMI Output)